P. & D. Colnaghi & Co.: Recent history

 In 1937, the firm became a limited company, with three directors: Otto Gutekunst, Gustavus Mayer, and James Byam Shaw.
 Gutekunst retired in 1939 and died in 1947; Mayer died in 1954.
 Meanwhile, Harold Wright and Tom Baskett became directors in 1939, and Roderic Thesiger in 1955.

 Colnaghi moved from New Bond Street to Old Bond Street in 1940, to share space with Knoedler.
 The Old Master Drawings department became pre-eminent under the leadership of James Byam Shaw, and Byam Shaw largely determined the direction of the firm after Mayer's death in 1954 until his own retirement in 1968.
 The gallery was involved in the sale of an outstanding collection of prints by the Prince of Liechtenstein.

 As Thesiger also wished to retire, and John Baskett wanted to start his own business, Jacob Rothschild bought the company in 1970.
 He sold Colnaghi to the Oetker Group in 1981, owned by a Colnaghi client Rudolf Oetker.
 Under Richard Knight, Colnaghi expanded in the buoyant art market of the 1980s, opening a gallery in New York in 1983.
 Changing market conditions led to the closure of the print and watercolour departments in 1989, followed by the closure of the Paris gallery and then Colnaghi New York in 1996.
 In 2001, the Oetker Group sold Colnaghi to Konrad Bernheimer, owner of Bernheimer Fine Old Masters in Munich.
 Colnaghi was merged with the gallery of Katrin Bellinger who took charge of Colnaghi's drawings department.

 Since 2015, the CEO has been Jorge Coll.
 He acquired Colnaghi from Konrad Bernheimer, who had retired as chairman.

 Colnaghi then moved into a custom-built gallery in St James's in London where they show European Old Master paintings and sculpture, and art from the Spanish-speaking world.

 In 2017, Colnaghi opened a gallery in New York led by Carlos A. Picón, formerly curator of Greek and Roman Art at the Metropolitan Museum of Art, expanding their offering to include art of the ancient world.

 Victoria Golembiovskaya, the founder of an art consultancy called House of the Nobleman, joined the firm in 2019 as Coll's co-CEO to establish Colnaghi’s first modern and contemporary department and left at the end of 2021 to set up her own independent agency.
 Jorge Coll remains the main dealer and shareholder of Colnaghi.

 Archives

 Colnaghi includes a 225-foot archive of important art dealers records, currently stored outside London at the Windmill Hill Archives, Waddesdon Manor.
 In 2002, Katrin Bellinger Henkel and Konrad Bernheimer bought them from Christoph Graf Douglas, the former head of Sotheby's in Germany and the son-in-law of Rudolf August Oetker, whose company owned Colnaghi and its archives between 1981 and 2001.

 Since then, the ownership of the Colnaghi Library and Archives has been held by Colnaghi Holding Ltd.

+The Department of Image Collections at the National Gallery of Art Library holds photographs documenting sales at London’s Colnaghi gallery from 1950 to 1980.